onflow/flow-go/CONTRIBUTING.md

 Bamboo development is divided across several streams of work with the goal of separating concerns and facilitating rapid development.

 Each stream is owned by a Bamboo core team member who oversees and directs all development within that stream.
-As a contributor, you will communicate primarly with your stream owner.
+As a contributor, you will communicate primarily with your stream owner.

 Stream owners will assign tasks to contributors and ensure that all TODOs are tracked.